MaxLevs/META3CombParser/README.md

 # META3CombParser
 Just parser lib for my projects

+## How to specificate a grammar
-For using this lib you must clone this repo as submodule and create subclass what named as ConcreteGrammar.cs with something like that
+For using this lib you must clone this repo as submodule and create subclass what is named as ConcreteGrammar.cs with something like that
 ```cs
 using System.Collections.Generic;
 using BFParser;